sourcegraph/handbook/content/product-engineering/engineering/enablement/frontend-platform/index.md

 ### Planning and prioritization

-We plan and track our day-to-day work on our [Kanban board](https://github.com/orgs/sourcegraph/projects/144).
-Our current process (last updated 2021-06-29) is as follows:
+We plan and track our day-to-day work with [Github projects](https://github.com/orgs/sourcegraph/projects/222/views/1).
+Our current process (last updated 2021-12-9) is as follows:

-- Incoming tickets (e.g., from other teams) are given the `team/frontend-platform` label.
-As part of our [triage process](#triage), these tickets are added to our board by the designated teammate.
+- Incoming tickets (e.g., from other teams) must have the `team/frontend-platform` label applied.
+As part of our [triage process](#triage), these tickets are investigated and prioritized by the designated teammate.
-- Work is scheduled by adding a card to either the _Backlog (product)_ or the _Backlog (eng)_ column.
+- Work is scheduled by assigning issues a status of _Backlog_ and a target of _This iteration_, _Next iteration_, _This quarter_ or _Not planned_.
-  - _Backlog (product)_ is for work that directly contributes to product goals and is refreshed and prioritized by the PM/EM.
-  - _Backlog (eng)_ is refreshed and prioritized by the engineers.
-This is the place for refactorings, developer experience improvements, etc.
-- Work should not be moved into either column until it is ready for development.
-Tickets that require further input before an engineer can start working on them are put in the _Needs input_ column.
-- Tickets in the _Needs input_ column should be tagged with an appropriate label that describes what input is required:
-  - `needs-design`: if it needs input from the design team
+- The [Current work](https://github.com/orgs/sourcegraph/projects/222/views/1) view reflects work that is actively in progress.
+  - By EOD Monday (in advance of our Tuesday sync), devs should update issues and add assign a status of _On deck_ to the work they plan to pick up.
+  - Once work on an issue has begun, it should have a status of _In progress_.
+  - Work that requires input should have a status of _Needs input_ and the appropriate label and asignees.
+For example, an issue that needs design input should be assigned to [Alicja Suska](../../../../team/index.md#alicja-suska) and given the `needs-design` label.
+Other relevant labels:
     - `needs-discussion`: if the issue should be discussed at the next Frontend Platform sync
     - `needs-more-info`: if it's not clear yet what needs to be done
     - `needs-prioritization`: if the issue is part of an active prioritization conversation, to be decided on soon
     - `awaiting-reply`: if we're waiting on an answer to a specific question on the ticket
-- When starting work, engineers pull cards from one of the _Backlog_ columns and move it to the _In Progress_ column.
-The other columns are self-explanatory 🙂
+  - Work that is blocked because it depends on external work should have a status of _Waiting_.
+- The [All issues by target](https://github.com/orgs/sourcegraph/projects/222/views/22) view represents a higher level view of the work we have planned (or not planned).

 ### Triage